painkillergis/layouts/README.md

 ## Deploy
 Deployment scripts to Kubernetes are included in the scripts/ directory.
 `scripts/deploy`
-The deploy script builds and pushes a new Docker image, creates or updates your Kubernetes service and deployment, and waits for changes to be visible at the deployment URL.
+The deploy script builds and pushes a new Docker image, creates or updates the Kubernetes service and deployment, and waits for changes to be visible at the deployment URL.